 Hindsgavl is primarily known for her provocative porcelain sculptures, some of which she has designed in collaboration with Kähler.
 She wants to show us the uncensored version of the world, addressing elements such as provocation, doubt and humor–which is a challenging and enthusiastic form of expression.

 Malene Bjelke graduated from the Royal Danish Academy of Fine Arts in 1993 and has more than 20 years of experience as a sculptor.

 Since 2008 she has worked from her own studio at Kronborg Castle, shaping simple yet expressive figurines that portray human archetypes of all ages.

 Kähler Design: Character

-Rikke Jacobsen is a contemporary artist specialized in making art-prints and art that have a naturalistic and poetic touch.
+Rikke Jacobsen is a contemporary artist specialized in making art that have a naturalistic and poetic touch.

 Her designs are inspired by both botanical and deviant compositions with a delicacy to it.
 Copenhagen based designer, Hans-Christian Bauer, graduated from the Royal Academy of Fine Arts, School of Architecture in 2010.
 He runs a design studio in his own name and strives to fuse traditional materials with contemporary design.

 Stine Goya studied at Central St. Martins in London, where she specialised in fashion and prints.
 In 2005 she founded the ‘Stine Goya’ fashion brand which today is represented in more than 90 countries.